 - 4-POINT dithering achieves optimal half-integer spatial sampling throughout the entire field of view of all 4 channels.

 The default choice should be 4-POINT unless spatial image quality is not a priority to the science case.
-Note that all MIRI MRS data must be obtained with one of these dither patterns above.
-The ability to turn off dithering and obtain zero-offset exposures is presently restricted to limited-access engineering and commissioning use.
+Dithering may be turned off in order to create zero-offset exposures in the Exposure Parameters table.

 - Either the Primary Channel chosen above

 The PRIMARY CHANNEL dithering schemes provide the maximum possible separation between the dither locations.
 The EXTENDED dithering scheme provides the minimum possible separation that still achieves ideal spatial sampling and use of redundant detector locations.
 When observing point sources or otherwise small objects, the PRIMARY CHANNEL dithering scheme should generally be selected.
 When observing extended sources that fill much of the field of view, or when mosaicing together multiple pointings, some science cases may wish to use the EXTENDED scheme.
-Note that the EXTENDED pattern should not be used unless there is a separate dedicated background exposure at an off-source location since the image separation achieve in this dither scheme will be insufficient to achieve proper background subtraction.
+Note that programs using the EXTENDED pattern should also include a separate dedicated background exposure at an off-source location since the image separation achieved in this dither scheme will be insufficient to achieve proper background subtraction.

 This choice defines the orientation of the dither offsets in the JWST focal plane; they are mirror symmetric with respect to the IFU slice orientation and achieve identical sampling.
 This option is provided to allow for flexibility in dithering direction if the telescope ORIENT is to be fixed for a given observation.
 The default is NEGATIVE, and is unimportant for the majority of science cases.

-MIRI offers the ability to obtain simultaneous imaging with the MIRI imager while obtaining MRS spectroscopy.
+MIRI offers the ability to obtain simultaneous with the MIRI imager while obtaining MRS spectroscopy.
 Choose:

 |Subarray||Size (pixels)||Usable size (arcsec)||Frame time (s)|